Alex3DLabs/Klipper_Configs/CreatorPro2/Readme.md

+# Unfortunately this project is on hold.

-# I am currently in the process of upgrading my FlashForge Creator Pro 2 so that I can run Klipper on it.
+I was in the process of upgrading my FlashForge Creator Pro 2 so that I can run Klipper on it.
+I had it working, I was able to print from each head individually, but never got to the point of calibrating it to print with both heads in an IDEX fashion.
+I'll get back to it when I have more time, I have parts that I purchased that will only work on this so I can say it's not going into the junk pile.

 # Current mods